British billionaire Dyson buys Singapore's priciest penthouse

 Dyson, a Brexit supporter, announced in January he is moving his head office from Britain to Singapore to be closer to its fastest-growing markets.
 His eponymous firm - which also makes bladeless fans, air purifiers and hair dryers - plans to build its first electric car in the city-state.

-Wallich Residence’s penthouse sits in the tallest building in Singapore, built by developer GuocoLand Ltd (GUOC.SI).
+Wallich Residence’s penthouse sits in the tallest building in Singapore, built by developer GuocoLand Ltd.

 Before its unveiling in 2017, the highest asking price for the "bungalow in the sky" reached a dizzying S$100 million, making it Singapore's most expensive. reut.rs/30zpWX9